Leventis United F.C.

 Leventis United was a football team based in Ibadan, Nigeria.
 It was founded in 1982 as an amalgam of clubs from Oyo State, backed by the Royal Nigeria Carpet company; a subsidiary of Greek corporation Leventis.

-Leventis won the third division in 1984, the same year they won the FA Cup.
-The next year, Leventis was promoted to the First Division after winning the second division with an undefeated record, the first such feat in Nigerian football.
-With John Mastoroudes as general manager, the team quickly built itself into one of the best financed sides in the country.
+Leventis won the Third Division in 1984, the same year they won the FA Cup.
+The following year, they were promoted to the First Division after winning the Second Division with an undefeated record, a first in Nigerian football history.
+Under the management of John Mastoroudes, the team quickly became one of the best financed sides in the country.